bastanja/stitch_generator/doc/list_of_stitch_effects.md

 ## Satin

-A zig-zag line between the left and right boundary of the path with intermediate stitches based on a sampling function.
+A zigzag line between the left and right boundary of the path with intermediate stitches based on a sampling function.

 Example: